Pir Roshan: Roshani movement

+Battle of Aghazpur

+The Battle of Aghazpur was the first major military confrontation between Bayazid and the Mughal forces, fought near Kalpani, close to present-day Shahbazgarhi in Mardan, Khyber Pakhtunkhwa.
+The battle was triggered after Mirza Hakim ordered Masum Khan, the Mughal governor of Peshawar, to arrest Bayazid.
+Tipped off in advance by two of his loyal disciples, Bahar Khan and Painda Khan of the Muhammadzai tribe, Bayazid fled from Hashtnagar toward Mardan, where the Mughal soldiers intercepted him.
+Despite being heavily outnumbered, Bayazid and his 313 followers fought with exceptional bravery and defeated the Mughal army, inflicting heavy losses on their side.
+Bayazid himself named the battle "Aghazpur" as a symbol of his resolve against Mughal oppression.
+The victory proved to be a turning point in his life, as it inspired him to pursue his own independent authority over parts of the Afghan borderland.
+Emboldened by this success, he proceeded to Tirah with the help of the Afridis, established his independent rule there.

+Death

+Following his defeat at Tora Ragha in Shinwari territory at the hands of Mohsin Khan's forces, Bayazid managed to escape the battlefield with the help of his loyal companions.
+However, the harsh conditions of the journey took a severe toll on him.
+Exhausted and overcome by extreme heat and thirst during his retreat, he fell gravely ill on his way toward Hashtnagar.
+He died at Kalpani, near what is now Mardan, around 980 A.H.
+(1572 A.D.).
+Historians differ on the precise year of his death Makhzan records it as 1573–74, while Tawarikh Hafiz Rahmat Khani places it as late as 1578.

+Aftermath

 During the 1580s, Yusufzais rebelled against the Mughals and joined the Roshani movement of Pir Roshan.
 In late 1585, Mughal Emperor Akbar sent military forces under Zain Khan Koka and Birbal to crush the Roshani rebellion.
 In February 1586, about 8,000 Mughal soldiers, including Birbal, were killed near the Karakar Pass between Buner and Swat while fighting against the Yusufzai lashkar led by Kalu Khan.
 This was the greatest disaster faced by the Mughal army during Akbar's reign.
 However, during the attack, Pir Roshan was himself killed by the Mughal army near Topi.
 In 1587, Mughal general Man Singh I defeated 20,000 strong Roshani soldiers and 5,000 horsemen.
 Major Henry George Raverty transpired the account from Akhund Darweza about Pir Roshan's coffin was seized in the midst of a battle between the Roshaniyya and Mughal forces.
 Some of his bones were burnt, and cast into the Indus river.
 Pir Roshan's five sons, however, continued fighting against the Mughals until about 1640.